plepe/overpass-layer/README.md

 * overpassFrontend: An OverpassFrontend object (defaults to the global variable `overpassFrontend`)
 * minZoom: Show layer only from the given zoom level (default: 16)
 * maxZoom: Show layer only up to the given zoom level (default: no limit)
+* styles: Array of style-id which should be shown.
+Default: `['default']`.
+May be overridden by a feature dependant styles array.
+Can be a comma-separated string.
 * feature: an object describing how the feature will be formated resp. styled.
 Each of the values may be either a function which will be passed an OverpassObject or a string which will be processed with the templating language TwigJS:
+  * styles: Array of style-id which should be shown.
+If not set, the value of the parent 'styles' values will be used.
+Can be a comma-separated string.
   * style: An object or a function or a TwigJS template (string), styling the resulting map feature.
 Style-Id: "default".
     * If an object is used, e.g.: { weight: 2, fillColor: 'red' }
     * If a function is used, the function will be passed the OverpassObject object and should return the style as object.